 - DEEP seeking input on broadband infrastructure programs through a Request for Information (RFI).
 Responses due by August 26, 2022

-In coordination with the Office of the Governor and our sister State Agencies, DEEP is tracking dozens of federal programs authorized or expanded by the IIJA, that align with DEEP’s mission.
-In some cases, the IIJA has increased funding available through previously established federal programs, such as the Weatherization Assistance Program and the Clean Water Fund; in other cases, the IIJA has authorized entirely new programs, such as the EPA Clean School Bus grant program.
-Some of the IIJA programs are so-called “formula” programs that will allocate a specified percentage of funding to Connecticut; funding in other programs will be allocated competitively, or through pilot or demonstration projects.
-DEEP will in some cases be the administrator of certain IIJA-funded programs, and in other cases, DEEP will be applying to federal agencies for funding.
-For some programs, DEEP’s role will be to monitor, provide technical assistance, planning support, or other guidance for municipalities or other entities eligible to apply for IIJA funding.
+In coordination with the Office of the Governor and our sister State Agencies, DEEP is tracking dozens of federal programs authorized or expanded by IIJA and IRA, that align with DEEP’s mission.
+In some cases, IIJA and IRA have increased funding available through previously established federal programs, such as the Weatherization Assistance Program and the Clean Water Fund; in other cases, IIJA and IRA have authorized entirely new programs, such as the EPA Clean School Bus grant program.
+Some of the IIJA and IRA programs are so-called “formula” programs that will allocate a specified percentage of funding to Connecticut; funding in other programs will be allocated competitively, or through pilot or demonstration projects.
+DEEP will in some cases be the administrator of certain IIJA or IRA-funded programs, and in other cases, DEEP will be applying to federal agencies for funding.
+For some programs, DEEP’s role will be to monitor, provide technical assistance, planning support, or other guidance for municipalities or other entities eligible to apply for IIJA or IRA funding.